andyfrith/Animate/README.md

 ## Animate is an application demo utilizing Twitter Bootstrap, Flat UI, JQuery, and CSS3.

 Twitter Bootstrap is utilized as the front-end framework.
 Flat UI design framework is used for its flat-style aesthetics.
 JQuery is used to initiate animations.
 CSS3 @keyframes rules are applied to create animations.
-## Live demo

-A live demo is available on our [website](http://demo.goodapplemedia.com/AppleCSS3Animate.html)

 ## Screenshot